Los Angeles Federal Healthcare Fraud Attorney

 We offer a free consultation, so reach out to us online or give our Los Angeles law office a call today at (213) 995-6767 to schedule a time to discuss your case.
 Our legal team can review your case, advise you of your rights, and help you understand how this process will work.

-Why Should I Call The Rodriguez Law Group For Help With Healthcare Fraud Charges?
+Why Should I Call The Rodriguez Law Group For Help With Healthcare Fraud Charges in LA?

 If you’ve been accused of attempting to defraud the federal government, prosecutors will work incredibly hard to convict.
 Federal prosecutors will pour endless resources into investigating your alleged fraud and gathering evidence to support its case against you.
 It will spare no expense in attempting to punish you for your alleged scheme.